radius-project/radius/docs/content/resources/networking/http-route/index.md

 ## Route format

-An HTTP Route is defined as a resource within your application, defined at the same lavel as the services providing and consuming the HTTP communication.
+An HTTP Route is defined as a resource within your application, defined at the same level as the services providing and consuming the HTTP communication.

 {{< rad file="snippets/http.bicep" embed=true marker="//ROUTE" >}}